 As your dog approaches you, you notice that he’s limping and bleeding.
 You notice an open wound on his leg.
 Do you know what to do?

-A laceration is an open cut wound and dogs can get them from other dogs as bite wounds or from having been hit with something, even hit by a car.
+A laceration is an open cut, and dogs can get them from other dogs as bite wounds or from having been hit with something, even hit by a car.

-If you don’t know the source of the dog’s injury, or haven’t seen the incident that caused the dog’s wound, there’s no way to know if his injuries are more extensive without taking him to a veterinarian.
+If you don’t know the source of your dog’s injury, or didn't see the incident that caused the dog’s wound, there’s no way to know if your pet's injuries are more extensive without taking them to a veterinarian.
 A dog that’s been hit by a car may show a few minor-looking cuts or abrasions but also may be suffering from internal bleeding.

-Handling an injured dog, no matter how sweet or tame he normally is, can be tricky.
-To examine and clean the dog’s wound, you’ll need to muzzle him.
+Handling an injured dog, no matter how sweet or tame they normally are, can be tricky.
+To examine and clean the dog’s wound, you’ll probably need to muzzle them.
 You can make makeshift muzzles from nylons, socks, or a cotton lead or leash if you don't have one.

 If the wound is clean, you won’t need to clean it.
 But if it is dirty, you should clean it by irrigation with a saline (sterile salt water) solution.
 If you don’t have saline on hand, you can use emergency chemical eye wash solutions or even saline solutions used for cleaning contacts.